stevejay/agora-spacex-test/README.md

 ## Improvements

 - There is some duplicated element styling, particularly with the buttons.
 A reusable button component could be created to fix this.
-- For simplicity I used the HTML dialog element to show the launch details, but for better tab trapping and focus handling I would switch to dialog library component.
+- For simplicity I used the HTML dialog element to show the launch details, but for better browser support, tab trapping, focus handling, and scroll locking, I would switch to a custom dialog component.
 - I could disable the search and clear buttons if there is no search term in the searchbox.
 - I could look for and handle any error response from the API.
 - I could map the response from the SpaceX API so that, for example, the property 'date_utc' is mapped to 'dateUtc'.
 This means the property name matches JavaScript conventions.
 That property could also be mapped to a `Date` object.